jlord/old-site/work.md

 ## Development

-Below are a few selected personal projects.
-Some are small tools, some are larger projects—much more can be found on [my GitHub](https://github.com/jlord).
+During the day I work at GitHub on [Electron](http://electron.atom.io).
+Outside of that I'm still building.
+Below are a few personal projects—much more can be found on [my GitHub](https://github.com/jlord).

-[**Git-it**](https://jlord.github.io/git-it-electron) A terminal based interactive tutorial for learning Git and GitHub.
+[**Git-it**](https://jlord.github.io/git-it-electron) An interactive desktop app for learning Git and GitHub.

 [**Sheetsee.js**](https://jlord.github.io/sheetsee.js) A library for visualizing data from Google Spreadsheets.

-[**Fork-n-Go**](https://jlord.github.io/forkngo) Web sites that can be forked and used and hosted with minimal effort.
+[**Fork-n-Go**](https://jlord.github.io/forkngo) Web sites that can be forked, reused and hosted with minimal effort.

 [**Sheetdown**](https://github.com/jlord/sheetdown) CLI for converting Google Spreadsheets into Markdown tables.

 [**Lending Library**](https://jlord.github.io/lending-library) Fork-n-Go site for sharing things—spreadsheet as database.

-[**Hack Spots**](https://jlord.github.io/hack-spots) Fork-n-Go site for mapping and listing locations (of coffeeshops).
+[**Hack Spots**](https://jlord.github.io/hack-spots) Fork-n-Go site for mapping and listing locations.

 <small class="meta">More on <a href="http://github.com/jlord" target="_blank">github/jlord</a> and <a href="http://www.npmjs.org/~jlord">npm/~jlord</a></small>

-## Urban Design & Architecture
+## Urban Design, Architecture & CFA

 <div class="no-line">
   <div class="half">